2011–12 Los Angeles Clippers season

 The 2011–12 Los Angeles Clippers season was the 42nd season of the franchise in the National Basketball Association (NBA), their 34th season in Southern California, and their 28th season in Los Angeles.
 Following the 2011 NBA lockout each team only played 66 games instead of the usual 82.
-The Clippers finished 40–26, their best winning percentage in franchise history at the time.
+The Clippers finished 40–26, their best winning percentage in franchise history at the time, and their first winning season since 2006.
 They finished the season as the #5 seed in the Western Conference, returning to the playoffs for the first time since 2006.

+It marked the first season with 3x All-Star and 2008 All-NBA First Team selection Chris Paul, following the completion of a trade in December with the New Orleans Hornets.
+Originally thought to be heading to the Lakers, Paul would make the All-NBA Third Team and lead the "Lob City" era of the Clippers for the next six years.

 In the playoffs, the Clippers defeated the Memphis Grizzlies in the First Round in seven games, but were swept by the San Antonio Spurs in the Semifinals in four games.